sneh2001patel/Chess-/README.md

 - [X] A king cannot kill a piece if the next move will result in a check (Only need to worry about this case with the king's kills)
 - [X] It is a checkmate if the king is in check and has no valid moves
 - [ ] Add Castlo (additional feat)
-- [ ] Make it so that when pawn reaches end of the board pawn can change into any other piece (Rook, Queen, Bishop, Knight)
+- [X] Make it so that when pawn reaches end of the board pawn can change into any other piece (Rook, Queen, Bishop, Knight)
+- [X] Make it so that pieces wont move from there spot if the destation position leads to thier king getting checked